limine-bootloader/limine/README.md

 ### What is Limine?

-Limine is a modern, advanced, portable, multiprotocol bootloader, also used as the reference implementation for the [Limine boot protocol](/PROTOCOL.md).
+Limine (pronounced as shown [here](https://www.merriam-webster.com/dictionary/in%20limine)) is a modern, advanced, portable, multiprotocol bootloader, also used as the reference implementation for the [Limine boot protocol](/PROTOCOL.md).

 ### Limine's boot menu